gokulmInfy/m2x-launchpad-energia/README.md

 Fetch stream value
 ------------------

-Since Arduino board contains very limited memory, we cannot put the whole returned string in memory, parse it into JSON representations and read what we want.
+Since your board contains limited memory, we cannot put the whole returned string in memory, parse it into JSON representations and read what we want.
 Instead, we use a callback-based mechanism here.
 We parse the returned JSON string piece by piece, whenever we got a new stream value point, we will call the following callback functions:

 ```
 void (*stream_value_read_callback)(const char* at,